pacorta/small-business-helper/README.md

-This is an app for a local business.
+This is an app for small businesses.
 It's a point of sale app that allows the user to register sales and see analytics.

 ## Features

 - Register sales
 - See analytics
 - Filter sales by payment method, location and date range
+- Support for multiple sale locations during each session/transaction

+##Architecture
+The app is built with:
+-Flutter for the frontend
+-Firebase for the backend:
+  -Firestore Database for storing sales data
+  -Firebase Auth for authentication

+### Firebase Configuration Steps:

+1. Create a new project in [Firebase Console](https://console.firebase.google.com/)
+2. Add your apps:
+   - For Android: Download `google-services.json` and place it in `android/app/`
+   - For iOS: Download `GoogleService-Info.plist` and place it in `ios/Runner/`
+3. Enable Authentication (Anonymous auth is used)
+4. Enable Firestore Database
+   - Create a database in test mode
+   - Set up your security rules

 ## Register Sales